-- (2) Condensed Transcripts.
-Unless otherwise ordered by the court, a party serving or filing a transcript of a deposition or other proceeding shall serve or file a copy of the transcript with four 8 $1/2 \times 11$ -inch pages of normal type size reduced so that such pages may be reproduced on a single 8 $\frac{1}{2} \times 11$ -inch sheet, with text on both sides of the sheet. - (3) Endorsement for Costs.
+(2) Condensed Transcripts.
+Unless otherwise ordered by the court, a party serving or filing a condensed transcript shall serve or file a copy of the transcript with four $8 1/2 \times 11$ -inch pages of normal type size reduced so that such pages may be reproduced on a single $8 \frac{1}{2} \times 11$ -inch page.

+(3) Endorsement for Costs.
 In any case where an endorsement for costs is required, the name of an attorney of this State appearing on the complaint filed with the court, shall constitute such an endorsement in absence of any words used in connection therewith showing a different purpose.